Skincare

 Pros

-- 20% L-ascorbic acid + vitamin E + ferulic acid at clinical concentration
+- 20% L-ascorbic acid + vitamin E + ferulic acid in a strong active formula

 - Competes with SkinCeuticals C E Ferulic at $25 vs $190